ScoutScale/ScoutScale/tasking.md

     - allow for two seperate scale systems
     - Maybe pull device ID
 - Resolve Requirments.txt file
-- Known weight checker display
+- Known weight checker display - Kyle
+    - make window display on side and show the expected weight in debug mode
     - allows the user to place a known weight along with the unknown to verify that the reading is accurate
     - e.g. is your reading is 100lb and you add a 25lb weight your output should change to reflect 125
     - More of a debugging task but wanted to capture idea